LukeS26/Lumo/readme.md

 ## About ##

-  Lumo is an open-source, localhosted voice assistant similar to Alexa or Google Home.
-Currently it is capable of generally responding to information, searching wikipedia for information, sending text messages, getting the weather, finding nearby buisnesses, and much more.
+  Lumo is an open source, privacy focused, and decentralized home assistant similar in function to Alexa or Google Home.
+It can send text messages, search wikipedia, generate images, control lights, and perform many other useful features.

 ## Goals ##